usgs/wdfn-blog/content/statsServiceMap.md

 author: David Watkins
 date: 2016-07-29
 slug: stats-service-map
-status: draft
+draft: True
 title: Using the dataRetrieval Stats Service
-categories:
+categories: Data Science
+tags:
-  - r
+  - R
 ---
 This script utilizes the new `dataRetrieval` package access to the [USGS Statistics Web Service](http://waterservices.usgs.gov/rest/Statistics-Service.html).
 We will be pulling daily mean data using the daily value service in `readNWISdata`, and using the stats service data to put it in the context of the site's history.
 Here we are retrieving data for July 12th in the Upper Midwest, where a major storm system had recently passed through.
 You can modify this script to look at other areas and dates simply by modifying the `states` and `storm.date` objects.